UNO chancellor search paused; Jeffrey Gold, M.D., to lead Omaha campuses

 University of Nebraska President Hank Bounds said today that he has indefinitely paused the chancellor search at the University of Nebraska at Omaha and appointed UNMC Chancellor Jeffrey P. Gold, M.D., to lead both the UNO and UNMC campuses on an interim basis.
 The appointment will deepen collaboration between NU’s Omaha-based institutions and ensure steady leadership at a time when both are poised to grow their impact in Nebraska and beyond.

 Dr. Gold, the University of Nebraska Medical Center’s chancellor since early 2014, will add leadership of UNO to his responsibilities on May 8, pending approval by the Board of Regents at its June meeting.
-Dr. Gold succeeds current Chancellor John Christensen, who last fall to step down after more than a decade of leadership at UNO.
+Dr. Gold succeeds current Chancellor John Christensen, who last fall announced his decision to step down after more than a decade of leadership at UNO.

 “Jeff Gold is a proven leader who, together with talented faculty, staff and students, has put UNMC on a remarkable trajectory,” Bounds said.
 “He knows Omaha and our state well, he has built deep connections with university stakeholders, and he appreciates the unique – and in many cases complementary – missions of Nebraska’s public academic health science center and its metropolitan university.

 “We have a chance to think boldly by leveraging the combined strengths of both campuses to grow our research enterprise, expand opportunities for students, and serve our state even more effectively.
 This appointment makes sense financially and, more importantly, it makes sense for our students, faculty and staff, and Nebraskans.
 Jeff is the right person, at the right time, to lead UNO into the future.”